Hierarchical Black-Hole Mergers in Multiple Systems: Constrain the Formation of GW190412, GW190814 and GW190521-like events: Discussion

 \subsection{How common are GW190412, GW190814 and GW190521-like events?}

-Each of these LIGO/VIRGO O3 events has unique features.
-Here, we present back-of-the-envelope estimates of the merger rates for similar events in the tertiary-induced merger scenario.
-Since we do not consider full stellar evolution (except SNe and natal kicks) in our study, we evaluate the merger rate of these 2G BHs using the detection rate of ``normal" BH or NS mergers from LIGO/VIRGO O1-O2 runs, which we assume to be the merger rate of 1G BHs.
+The main goal of this paper is to constrain what kinds of binary/triple/quadrupole systems (e.g. the range of $a_\MID$ and $m_\mathrm{MBH}$) can lead to GW190412, GW190814 and GW190521-like events in the hierarchical tertiary-induced merger scenario.
+Given the uncertainties in the binary/triple/quadrupole populations (especially those in dense star clusters), a systematical evaluation of the occurrence rates of such events is beyond the scope of this paper --- our calculations presented in previous sections were not set up for population synthesis study.
+Indeed, our view is that full population synthesis study (starting from main sequence stellar binaries and triples) would involve too many uncertainties to be valuable at this point.
+Nevertheless, it is of interest to have a crude, back-of-the-envelope estimates of the merger rates for GW190412, GW190814 and GW190521-like events in our scenario.
+We carry out such estimate in the following.
+Since we do not consider full stellar evolution (except SNe and natal kicks) in our study, we evaluate the merger rate of these 2G BHs using the merger rate ($\mathcal{R}_\mathrm{1G}$) of 1G BHs (or NSs in the case GW190814), which we assume to be a fraction of the detection rate of ``normal" BH or NS mergers from LIGO/VIRGO O1-O2 runs.
 Although our analysis in Sections \ref{sec 3}-\ref{sec 5} are quite general, the results indicate that the tertiary companion is likely a MBH.
 We therefore envision that these events likely take place in dense star clusters around MBHs.

 A key uncertainty in our rate estimate is the ``primordial" stellar or BH multiplicity.
 It is shown observationally that the majority of massive stars are born in binaries or higher-order multiple systems \citep[e.g.,][]{Sana 2012}.
 The situation in nuclear star clusters is unclear, but we expect that even higher multiple fractions are possible.
 We assume that the formation fraction of stellar triples $f_\mathrm{triple}$ is about $50\%$.